-This Arbitration Provision stays effective unless the parties sign an agreement stating it doesn’t.
-The Arbitration Provision governs if you rescind the transaction.
+This Arbitration Provision stays effective unless the parties sign an agreement stating it does not.
+The Arbitration Provision governs even if you rescind the transaction.
 It governs if you default, renew, prepay, or pay.
 It governs if your contract is discharged through bankruptcy.
-The Arbitration Provision remains effective, despite a transaction’s termination, amendment, expiration, or performance
+The Arbitration Provision remains effective, regardless of a transaction’s termination, amendment, expiration, or performance.

 Conflict with AAA Rules: